canonical/charmed-etcd-operator/docs/monitoring.md

 ![etcd dashboard](./images/grafana-dashboard.jpg)

-## The metrics collected by the Grafana agent
+## Metrics collected by the Grafana agent
-The metrics exposed by etcd are detailed in the [etcd documentation](https://etcd.io/docs/v3.5/metrics/).
+The metrics exposed by etcd are detailed in the [upstream etcd documentation](https://etcd.io/docs/v3.5/metrics/).

-## The default alerts for the etcd charm
+## Default alerts for the etcd charm
 The etcd charm comes with default alerts that are set up in Grafana.
 These alerts are based on the metrics collected by the Grafana agent.
 The default alerts are detailed in the [etcd documentation](https://etcd.io/docs/v3.5/op-guide/monitoring/#alerting).

 They include alerts for: